akaabdullahmateen/roadmap/css/concepts/index.md

 `all` lets you opt to immediately restore all properties to any of their initial (default) state, the state inherited from the previous level of the cascade, a specific origin (the user-agent stylesheet, the author stylesheet, or the user stylesheet), or even to clear the values of the properties entirely.

 ### Specificity

-Specificity is the algorithm used by browsers to choose a ruleset from competing rulesets with the same cascade origin and importance.
-The specificity algorithm calculates the weight of a CSS selector to determine which ruleset gets applied to an element.
+Specificity is the algorithm used by browsers to choose a declaration from competing declarations with the same cascade origin and importance.
+The specificity algorithm calculates the weights of CSS selectors to determine which declarations get applied to an element.

 The specificity algorithm calculates a value based on three weight categories: *ID*, *CLASS*, and *TYPE*.
 The value represents the count of selector components in each weight category, and is written as *ID - CLASS - TYPE*.
 The selector weight categories are listed below in the order of decreasing specificity.